Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian

 \subsection{Degenerate ground state}

 The exponentially large QA time is needed for the solvable protocol to obtain the ground state only if this state is nondegenerate.
-We consider now the case with the ground state degeneracy.
-Let $\varepsilon_1=\ldots=\varepsilon_{M-1}=\varepsilon_0$.
+We consider now the case with the ground state degeneracy: $\varepsilon_1=\ldots=\varepsilon_{M-1}=\varepsilon_0$.
 Summing the first $M$ equations in (\ref{shrod1}), we then find that the superposition

-is coupled to any state $|n\rangle$, where $n\ge M$, with a larger coupling $g\sqrt{M}$.
+is coupled to any $|n\rangle$, where $n\ge M$, with a larger coupling $g\sqrt{M}$.
 All other orthogonal superpositions of the Ising ground states then decouple and have zero probability to be at the end of the evolution.
-This means, in particular, that all Ising ground state configurations have equal probabilities to be found correctly.

-The solvable model in Appendix B of Ref.~\cite{sinitsyn-14pra} (see also appendix~\ref{QA-different}) is applied even when all ${\cal N}$ states are coupled to each other with different independent ${\cal N}$ parameters.
+The solvable model in Appendix B of Ref.~\cite{sinitsyn-14pra} (see also \textbf{Methods}) is applied even when all ${\cal N}$ states are coupled to each other with different independent ${\cal N}$ parameters.
 Thus, the modification of the effective coupling to state $|+\rangle$ is still described by the exact solution in \cite{sinitsyn-14pra}, which leads to the probability of the final state $|+\rangle$:

 whereas the probabilities of the energy excitations do not change.
 This gives us an estimate for the time to prepare the state $|+\rangle$ with probability $P_+\sim 1$: